-Key risks Details of risks Our response policies Laws and regulations Orders from the authorities to halt business activities or the revocation of operating licenses, etc. due to legal or regulatory violations Deregulation of pharmaceutical sales, leading to market entrants from other industries, etc. Prepare systems and implement training to ensure thorough compliance with laws and regulations on pharmaceutical affairs Increase pharmacy capabilities by training higher-leve personnel Dispensing pharmacy openings and demand trends Success or failure of the dispensing pharmacy opening strategy including M&A, and trends in dispensing pharmacy openings at competitors Trends in prescriptions from medical institutions which are hard to forecast, and the temporary closure or exit of medical institutions from the market Changes in prescription volume due to seasonal epidemic situation Formulate investment standards that reflect trends in other companies Reinforce coordination with medical institutions Revisions to the medical insurance system Changes in earnings structure due to revisions to the medical treatment fee system, etc. Thorough sharing of information in order to understand reasons for revisions and respond appropriately Train personnel that can appropriately execute pharmacy functions Digital transformation and information security Changes in business environment due to rapid digitalization Leakage of sensitive information due to cybercrime, etc. Promote Groupwide digital transformation, including healthcare digital transformation Reinforce information security Securing human resources Shortages of personnel such as pharmacists that are essential for business strategies Actively hire and train new pharmacist graduates Establish a training system for the high-level professional personnel Introduction of flexible working hours Risks of loss of trust in the Company Medical accidents due to dispensing errors Accidents such as leaks of personal information Create in-house dispensing operation manuals and implement ongoing training system Introduce dispensing error prevention system Establish Safety Policy Office dedicated to dispensing error prevention measures Reinforce personal information protection system and perform thorough employee training Interest rate risks Insufficient returns on investments from M&A deals Fluctuations in interest rates and other trends in financial markets ■ Invest within cash flow boundaries Outbreak of infectious diseases Reduction in prescription volume and customer footfall due to spread of infectious diseases resulting in stay-at-home requests Changes in customer activity areas and trends in purchasing behavior Thoroughly implement measures to prevent the spread of infection and continue to perform our dispensing operations as our social responsibility Reinforce and make ongoing improvements to BCP Natural disasters Human harm and physical damage caused by large-scale natural disasters Reinforce BCP and perform training on an ongoing basis Climate change Increase in costs due to addressing transitions to a low-carbon society Human harm and physical damage caused by increasingly frequent and intense wind and flood damage resulting from climate change Enhance efforts to deal with climate change issues
+Key risks Details of risks Our response policies Laws and regulations Orders from the authorities to halt business activities or the revocation of operating licenses, etc. due to legal or regulatory violations Deregulation of pharmaceutical sales, leading to market entrants from other industries, etc. Prepare systems and implement training to ensure thorough compliance with laws and regulations on pharmaceutical affairs Increase pharmacy capabilities by training higher-level personnel pharmacy openings Trends in prescriptions from medical institutions which are hard to Formulate investment standards that reflect trends in other companies Reinforce coordination with medical institutions Revisions to the medical insurance system Changes in earnings structure due to revisions to the medical treatment fee system, etc. Thorough sharing of information in order to understand reasons for revisions and respond appropriately Train personnel that can appropriately execute pharmacy functions Digital transformation and information security Changes in business environment due to rapid digitalization Leakage of sensitive information due to cybercrime, etc. Promote Groupwide digital transformation, including healthcare digital transformation Reinforce information security Securing human resources Shortages of personnel such as pharmacists that are essential for business strategies Actively hire and train new pharmacist graduates Establish a training system for the high-level professional personnel Introduction of flexible working hours Risks of loss of trust in the Company Medical accidents due to dispensing errors Accidents such as leaks of personal information Create in-house dispensing operation manuals and implement ongoing training system Introduce dispensing error prevention system Establish Safety Policy Office dedicated to dispensing error prevention measures Reinforce personal information protection system and perform thorough employee training Interest rate risks Insufficient returns on investments from M&A deals Fluctuations in interest rates and other trends in financial markets ■ Invest within cash flow boundaries Outbreak of infectious diseases Reduction in prescription volume and customer footfall due to spread of infectious diseases resulting in stay-at-home requests Changes in customer activity areas and trends in purchasing behavior Thoroughly implement measures to prevent the spread of infection and continue to perform our dispensing operations as our social responsibility Reinforce and make ongoing improvements to BCP Natural disasters Human harm and physical damage caused by large-scale natural disasters Reinforce BCP and perform training on an ongoing basis Climate change Increase in costs due to addressing transitions to a low-carbon society Human harm and physical damage caused by increasingly frequent and intense wind and flood damage resulting from climate change Enhance efforts to deal with climate change issues